elixir-europe/elixir-smp-lesson/docs/chapters/ch0_introduction.md

 > **Group 1: Users / Benefiter / Enforcers**
 This group includes stakeholders that require access to the SMP for a given software, but are not responsible for filling it in.
 > *Funders (e.g ELIXIR, Wellcome Trust)*
-> – Use the SMP in order to assess whether a software fits the funding requirement (e.g be in Stage 4).
+> – Use the SMP in order to assess whether a software fits the funding requirements (e.g adhere to FAIR principles).
 > – Evaluate if the proposal addresses essential aspects of Research Software Management (incl. “scoring” the software based on their alignment to best practices).
-> – Ensure that the software is well-done (reproducible, reusable/open, robust) andfunding is not wasted.
+> – Ensure that the software is well-done (reproducible, reusable/open, robust) and funding is not wasted.
 > *Policy Makers (e.g. European Commission can use SMPs as a way of “enforcing” their recommendations and policies)*
 > – Use the SMP as a basis, inspiration or requirements for their guidelines or policies in their domain of action.
 > *Service providers* (e.g. Compute Platform, PaaS, IaaS, SaaS use an SMP in order to ensure compatibility to the minfrastructure offered).
 > – A service provider would use the SMP to assess if the software meets the qualityand reproducibility standards of the platform.
 The SMP can therefore also be used as a requirement.
 > – To assess the level of maintenance effort necessary to provide access to the software on their platform
-> – The different stages described in the SMP can also be used to label software according to their expected reliability (e.g. tools in experimental phase).
 > *Software manager not necessarily contributing to the software - making sure principles are enforced*.
 > – To assess if the software is reliable for ongoing research projects or during the conceptualisation phase of new research projects.
 > – To assess if the development process of software is compatible with the timeframe of research projects.